Who am I?

 I was always an extremely shy and insecure girl, this caused me a lot of stress because of the difficulty in interacting with others.
 In my life I have had episodes of stress, I have suffered from anxiety and even panic attacks.

-I always felt very restless and this drove me to seek the meaning of life from an early age.
+Since a very young age I felt very restless and this drove me to seek the meaning of life from an early age.

 This search led me to India, Nepal, Tibet, among other places in the world, and during these inner and outer trips I started meditating and practicing yoga.